liuaber/liuaber.github.io/_publications/2018_paper.md

 ---
-title: "Depression and risk of fracture and bone loss: an updated meta-analysisof prospective studies"
+title: "Depression and risk of fracture and bone loss: an updated meta-analysis of prospective studies"
 collection: publications
 permalink: /publication/2018_paper
 excerpt: ''